Convex-Dev/payment-pointers/README.md

 (def stakes
      {#20 {"$wallet.com/alice" 60}
       #50 {"$wallet.com/bob"   25
-           "$wcallet.com/foo"  15}})
+           "$wallet.com/foo"  15}})
 ```

-Both requirements will be implemented in the scope of the fungible token implementation underlying shares.
+Both requirements will be implemented in the scope of the fungible token implementation underlying the shares.

 ### Stochastic selection process